-What is the spine ?
+What is the Spine Surgery?

 The spine is made up of many individual bones called vertebrae, joined together by muscles and ligaments.
 Flat, soft intervertebral discs separate and cushion each vertebra from the next.
 Because the vertebrae are separate, the spine is flexible and can bend.
 Together the vertebrae, discs, muscles, and ligaments make up the vertebral column or spine.
 Different regions of the spine are named differently.
 The cervical spine refers to the neck, the thoracic spine to the chest, and the lumbar and sacral spines to the low back.